crossplane/crossplane/design/one-pager-k8s-native-providers.md

 proposed `providerRef` pattern.
-This could include implementing scheduling policies that allow for resources to be provisioned based on geography, resource requirements, etc. An initial scheduler implementation may look similar to the updated `KubernetesApplication` scheduler controller.
-Because the scheduling behavior for most Kubernetes-native infrastructure components will look very similar, a shared scheduler reconciler could be added to [crossplane-runtime].
+This could include implementing scheduling policies that allow for resources to be provisioned based on geography, resource requirements, etc. An initial scheduler implementation may look similar to the updated `KubernetesApplication` scheduler controller, as outlined in [crossplane
+#859].
+Because the scheduling behavior for most Kubernetes-native infrastructure
+components will look very similar, a shared scheduler reconciler could be added to [crossplane-runtime].
 In fact, the `KubernetesApplication` scheduler controller may also be able to make use of the shared `crossplane-runtime` scheduler reconciler after it is implemented.

 ### Automatic Operator Installation